GabrielKP/gabrielkp.github.io/content/_index.md

 Being in the middle of forming the foundation of my future scientific career, I am learning about new topics and absorbing all advice, experiences and lessons I can.

-Full of ideas, ambitious plans and a probably hopelessly overly idealistic worldview I am trying to reach for the stars.
+Full of ideas, ambitious plans and a probably hopelessly overly idealistic worldview, I am trying to reach for the stars.
 Let's see what the future holds.

 ## Fun 'facts'